TNHAA Member FAQ

 A: Yes.
 The law uses a 'total theoretical THC' standard, which includes Delta-9 THC and THCa multiplied by 0.877 (to account for decarboxylation).
 If the calculated total exceeds 0.3%, the product is not legal for sale or distribution.

-• Q: Does the bill state all flower has to be sold in packaging?
+Q: Does the new law state all flower has to be sold in packaging?

 A: HB1376 requires all flower products sold at retail to “be packaged in a single package or container that contains not more than one-half (0.5) of an ounce by weight of HDCP, regardless of the milligram content of hemp-derived cannabinoids in such hemp plant parts or hemp flower.”